PhysChemUniDue/electrochemistry_igor/README.md

-# electrochemistry_igor
+# Impedance spectroscopy

 # Introduction

 This Github repository describes an in-depth tutorial on how to conduct an impedance experiment to generate a Bode (or Nyquist) plot.
 In Bode plots, the logarithm of the magnitude of the impedance, log(Z), and the phase &phi; are plotted vs. the log(frequency), respectively.
-In Nyquist plots, the ordinate is the imaginary axis, *Z<sub>im</sub>, and the abscissa is the real axis, Z<sub>Re</sub>.
+In Nyquist plots, the ordinate is the imaginary axis, *Z<sub>im</sub>*, and the abscissa is the real axis, Z<sub>Re</sub>.
 The first section deals with the experimental setup while the second one will be a step-by-step explanation on how to analyse the raw data to generate a Bode (or Nyquist) plot.

 # Methods